sk2282/ECE3400_Team8/ethics.md

 * Inadequate care may be provided because so many individuals would be using hospitals/retirement homes/etc.
 * The elderly may not be happy if they were forced and did not want to use an assisted living facility
 ##### Requiring People to Become Caregivers
-* Unhappy caregivers give inaequate care which can lead to health problems for the elderly
+* Unhappy caregivers give inadequate care, which can lead to health problems for the elderly
 ##### Living with Family
 * This ranges greatly depending on family unit
 * Worst case is that there is a lot of tension and disputes between famliy members.
 Adequate care is not provided because family members are not trained professionals.
 Leads to a negative impact on the elderly and loved ones.
 ##### Robot Caregivers
 * Notoriety will increase over time as there are new innovations
+* A policy might receive some backlash from people who trust a human more than a robot, regardless of the quality of care the robots give
-* If adequate testing is done prior and first implementation runs relatively smoothly, robot caregivers will increase in popularity and be considered a new viable option to personal caregivers
+* If adequate testing is done prior and first implementation runs relatively smoothly, robot caregivers could increase in popularity and be considered a new viable option to personal caregivers

 #### 5. Draw a conclusion
 ##### Options to Drawing a Conclusion
 1. If the same action is selected in Steps 3 & 4, then this is the ethical action.
 2. If different actions are selected, then decide whether the individual action or the policy will produce the greatest good and the least harm, for all affected, over the long term
 ##### The conclusion is that robot caregivers are a viable option to personal caregivers.
-They provide adequate and consist care.
+They provide adequate and consistent care.
 Of the options considered, it represents the option that mitigates unqualified/inadequate care while leading to the greatest number of people being happy.